 Now we’re applying Phil’s lessons toward another sustainable practice: the Fathomers Buy-a-Brick Campaign.
 Contribute $100 or more to Fathomers — help us continue to realize the far-fetched stuff of artists’ and scientists’ dreams — and we’ll send you an artist-produced, limited-edition, bio-wondrous brick of gratitude in return.

 Ganoderma lucidum fungus (Reishi mushroom), sawdust

 11 x 4 x 3 inches

-Series 1: Grown by Phil Ross in San Francisco (available now)
+Series 1: Grown by Phil Ross in San Francisco (out-of-stock)

-Series 2: Grown by Fathomers in Los Angeles (coming soon)
+Series 2: Grown by Fathomers in Los Angeles (ships Nov.
+30)

-Your 2017 contributions are matched dollar-for-dollar, up to $500,000, by another generous supporter of Fathomers!
+Bonus: Your contributions are matched dollar-for-dollar by another generous supporter of Fathomers!

 Fathomers is a 501(c)3 nonprofit organization.
 Our supporters’ tax-deductible contributions make it possible for Fathomers to produce transformative sites and encounters that challenge us to live and act differently in the world.
 Buy a brick or donate today!

 Sponsorship of Fathomers’ projects, programs and events enables corporate leaders and brand strategists to ally with some of the most pioneering and influential artists, scientists, technologists, academics, designers, and creative entrepreneurs working today.
 Write firstname.lastname@example.org to learn more.